coronel08/my-notes/notes/docs/aws.md

     * Rollbacks - if failure the changes get deleted and version rolls back to before failure
     * ChangeSets - view changes in stack before it happens
     * Nested Stacks - reuse stacks in other stacks example load balancer
-    * Cross Stacks - helpful when stacks have different lifecycles, use Export and Import
+    * Cross Stacks - Only within same region, helpful when stacks have different lifecycles, use Export and Import
         * Fn::ImportValue - returns value of an output exported by another stack
     * StackSets - Create, Update, Delete stacks across multiple accounts and regions
 ![](https://media.datacumulus.com/aws-dva-pt/assets/pt1-q3-i1.jpg)